nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 -   join data frames by common variables (harmonize)
 -   visualize data using bar graphs, scatter plots, and box plots

+You will produce graphs and tables to answer the of the following motivating questions?

+-   How many RNA-sequencing samples are in the GTEx project?
+-   Do you have enough samples to test the effects of sex, age, hardy scale, and their interactions for all tissues?
+-   What is the effect of age on gene expression in the heart?
+-   How is my gene of interest affected by age in the heart and muscle?

 :::

 ## Introduction